THE EPISCOPAL DIOCESE OF ARGYLL AND THE ISLES

 Facebook page of the Bishop of Argyll and The Isles https://www.facebook.com/profile.php?id=61563360388542

-Provincial Website for the Scottish Episcopal Church https://www.scotland.anglican.org/
+Provincial Website for the Scottish Episcopal Church https://www.scotland.anglican.org/the communities

 Consecration and Installation of Bishop David: The service can be seen at this page on our website.